-• Install the joist hanger within the lines made above using 10dHGD hanger nails.
+- Install the joist hanger within the lines made above. - Hold the joist hanger flush to the horizontal line and even with the vertical lines. - Install the joist hanger with 10dHGD hanger nails.
 Place a nail into all holes in the hanger.